• Play the sound file

 Yes, Turkmens went to the polls February 12th.
-I am glad to report that President Gurbanguly Berdymukhamedov won a sweeping victory over the other eight candidates, capturing 98 percent of votes cast on a 97 percent turnout.
+I am glad to report that President Gurbanguly Berdymukhammedov won a sweeping victory over the other eight candidates, capturing 98 percent of votes cast on a 97 percent turnout.

 Item: Meanwhile in these United States, supporters of Mrs Clinton in last year's election continue to struggle with their grief.

 Some of them have taken consolation in an alternate-reality website, www.hillarybeattrump.org.
 The premise of this website is that Mrs Clinton actually won last November.
-So by visiting the site you can imagine yourself in an alternate universe where the United States is in the safe, responsible hands of a real leader, one who might almost bear comparison with President Gurbanguly Berdymukhamedov of Turkmenistan.
+So by visiting the site you can imagine yourself in an alternate universe where the United States is in the safe, responsible hands of a real leader, one who might almost bear comparison with President Gurbanguly Berdymukhammedov of Turkmenistan.

 Sample headlines from today's edition: